dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

         }

         /// <summary>
-        /// This is the method contianing the business logic that we want to test.
-Notice how it is similar to our pseudo code in that it concerns itself with the requirements, and not CRM Fluff.
+        /// This is the method containing the business logic that we want to be able to assert at unit test time.
         /// </summary>
         public void Execute()
         {